Printing: The printing press

+In 1651 Thomas Hobbes assigned "ingenious" printing a significant yet lowly place in a hierarchy of linguistic invention.

-Time Life magazine called Gutenberg's innovations in movable type printing the most important invention of the second millennium.
+But Time Life magazine in 1997 ranked Gutenberg's innovations in movable type printing as the most important invention of the second millennium.

 Rotary printing press

 The steam-powered rotary printing press, invented in 1843 in the United States by Richard M. Hoe, ultimately allowed millions of copies of a page in a single day.
 Mass production of printed works flourished after the transition to rolled paper, as continuous feed allowed the presses to run at a much faster pace.
 Hoe's original design operated at up to 2,000 revolutions per hour where each revolution deposited 4 page images, giving the press a throughput of 8,000 pages per hour.
 By 1891, The New York World and Philadelphia Item were operating presses producing either 90,000 4-page sheets per hour or 48,000 8-page sheets.

 The rotary printing press uses impressions curved around a cylinder to print on long continuous rolls of paper or other substrates.
 Rotary drum printing was later significantly improved by William Bullock.
 There are multiple types of rotary printing press technologies that are still used today: sheetfed offset, rotogravure, and flexographic printing.